scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 commit message: When you make a git commit, it's useful to always provide a message describing what it is you are committing.
 That way, people looking at the log files can easily see at a glance who made what changes.
 Finally, git push takes your local commits and adds them to the public record on GitHub. check your work on github repo page (not as it will look on live site) move to [step 2](#move-your-writing-to-the-main-repo!)

-ALERT on saving: text editor window kept my text after sleeping computer with tab left open overnight; but closing tab, restarting computer could lose your text.
-Commit when you'd save, or draft elsewhere and paste final text in when ready to publish.
-We've set up the website repository such that folks who aren't comfortable with GitHub yet, do *not* need to worry about deleting other folks' work or the whole website—options are set such that it's possible for you to accidentally (or on purpose, DH Darksider!) do anything that we can't easily undo.
-The one thing you should exercise mild caution about is: when drafting a new post or page on GitHub.com, you might lose your work if your computer restarts or you close that browser tab, without having committed ("saved") your work since you last added/edited text.
-It shouldn't be a huge concern—we hope that knowing up front what mistakes can happen, will help us be more comfortable with learning things by trial and non-ruinious error.

 #### Embedding media (photos, GIFs, videos...)